skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/gcp.rst

   roles/tpu.admin

-You can grant those accesses via the GCP's `IAM & Admin console <https://console.cloud.google.com/iam-admin/iam>`__.
+You can grant those accesses via GCP's `IAM & Admin console <https://console.cloud.google.com/iam-admin/iam>`__.

+.. _gcp-minimal-permissions:

 Minimal Permissions
 -----------------------

-The :ref:`Medium Permissions <medium-permissions>` assigns strong admin permissions to the user for some GCP services.
-It is fine for most users, but if you would like to grant fine-grained minimal permissions to your users in your organization / project, you can create a custom role with the permissions required by following the steps below:
+The :ref:`Medium Permissions <medium-permissions>` assigns admin permissions for some GCP services to the user.
+If you would like to grant finer-grained and more minimal permissions to your users in your organization / project, you can create a custom role by following the steps below:

 User
 ~~~~~~~~~~~~

-1. Go to the GCP's `IAM & Admin console <https://console.cloud.google.com/iam-admin/roles>`__ and click on **Create Role**.
+1. Go to GCP's `IAM & Admin console <https://console.cloud.google.com/iam-admin/roles>`__ and click on **Create Role**.

 .. image:: ../../images/screenshots/gcp/create-role.png
     :width: 80%